 The LSDF is provides that: "A total of 47 Rural Nodes/Service Points have been identified from the existing District and Local SDF's.
 These may change in future pending review of existing Municipal SDF's and/or the outcome of Rural Development Plans to be compiled for District Functional Areas in Limpopo under supervision of the Department of Rural Development and Land Reform (DRDLR)."

-Development Principle 3: Establish a multi modal transport network to optimise the movement of people and goods between nodes within the province and to all major destinations in Southern Africa in Limpopo.
-It also links all major regional centres in neighbouring provinces, e.g. Mbombela and Tshwane:
+Development Principle 3: Establish a multi modal transport network to optimise the movement of people and goods between nodes within the province and to all major destinations in Southern Africa

 The LSDF identifies the following priority road network, namely: